zpmexx/Anki-API-importer/README.md

 ``1123casad801sa6ds75dasdae91c39asd``
 6. Update notion_import.py the same way as import.py to include yours deck's name, model's name and fields
 7. Set in notion_import.py variable INCLUDE_REVERSE to True if you want to insert into the same deck both sides, False otherwise
-8. Set CRON or Task scheduler to run those scripts
+8. Set CRON or Task scheduler to run those scripts automatically
+9. The file words_history.txt will contain all cards imported into the AnkiDroid deck, separated by commas.
+You can share or use this file to push cards back into Notion (e.g., to share with another user).
+Simply run the export_to_notion.py script to export the data to the Notion database.
 ### if any error occurs, it will be stored into .log file as well.